Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Tripartite Intrinsic Non-Locality and its Properties

 \subsection{Conditional Total Correlation}

-In this subsection, we review the conditional total correlation and its properties \cite{watanabe1960information} (see also \cite{AHS08,YHHHOS09}).
+In this subsection, we review the conditional total correlation and its properties \cite{watanabe1960information} (see also \cite{AHS08,YHHHOS09}), before defining our non-locality quantifier.
+We will discuss dual total correlation and its related non-locality quantifier in Section~\ref{sec:dual-total}.

 Total correlation is an $M$-partite generalization of mutual information.
 Conditional total correlation is the conditional version of total correlation, and it has previously been used in various multipartite scenarios in quantum information \cite{AHS08,YHHHOS09,7438836,li2018squashed}.
 Conditional total correlation of a multipartite state $\rho_{A_1 \cdots A_M E}$ is defined as